visgl/deck.gl/docs/upgrade-guide.md

 ### wrapLongitude

 The behavior of `wrapLongitude` has changed.
 Before, setting this prop to `true` would project vertices to a copy of the map that is closer to the current center.
-Starting v8.4, enabling this prop would "normalize" the geometry to the [-180, 180] longitude range.
+Starting with v8.4, enabling this prop would "normalize" the geometry to the [-180, 180] longitude range.
 See the following list for layer-specific changes:

 - `LineLayer`: always draw the shortest path between source and target positions.
 If the shortest path crosses the 180th meridian, it is split into two segments.